KiiChain/Kii-RWA-Protocol/README.md

 ![kii-chain-logo](logo.png)

-# CW3643 - T-REX PROTOCOL On KiiChain
+# CW3643 - T-REX PROTOCOL On Kii-Chain

 ## Overview

-This document outlines the detailed implementation plan for the T-REX (Token for Regulated EXchanges) protocol using CosmWasm smart contracts on KiiChain.
+This document outlines the detailed implementation plan for the T-REX (Token for Regulated EXchanges) protocol using CosmWasm smart contracts on Kii-Chain.
 The T-REX protocol is designed for compliant issuance and management of security tokens on blockchain networks.

 ## Contracts and Their Methods